wolny/pytorch-3dunet/README.md

 2. `final_sigmoid=True` has to be present in the `model` section of the config, since every output channel gives the probability of the foreground.
 When training with cross entropy based losses (`WeightedCrossEntropyLoss`, `CrossEntropyLoss`, `PixelWiseCrossEntropyLoss`) set `final_sigmoid=False` so that `Softmax` normalization is applied to the output.

-## Test
+## Prediction
 Given that `pytorch-3dunet` package was installed via conda as described above, one can run the prediction via:
 ```
 predict3dunet --config <CONFIG>
 ```

-To run the prediction on randomly generated 3D volume (just for demonstration purposes) from [random_label3D.h5](resources/random_label3D.h5) and a network trained with cross-entropy loss:
+To run the prediction on randomly generated 3D volume (just for demonstration purposes) from [random_label3D.h5](resources/random3D.h5) and a network trained with cross-entropy loss:
 ```
 cd pytorch3dunet
 predict3dunet --config ../resources/test_config_ce.yaml